Low-Frequency/Klipper-Git-Backup/README.md

 Also there's now only one custom command: `backup`

-The main part of coding is done.
-All that is left is testing if the rework broke any of the existing code (Which I hope it didn't).

 Google Drive support has now been completely removed from the source code.
 If there's enough demand, I'll consider adding it again, but for now I'll keep it as it is.

+While testing I decided to redo some aspects of the UI since I didn't like how some of the configuration works, so it will take some time for the new version to be released.

 # Adding a Klipper config backup script